vytdev/debug-stick/README-curseforge.md

 ## 📂 Where To Download?

-To get the **correct version for your Minecraft**, please use one of the official sources below.
-These platforms list all versions of the add-on along with their compatibility, so you can easily find the one that matches your game version.
+To get the **correct version for your Minecraft**, please use our CurseForge download page.
+It can easily help you sort and find the version that works with your game.

 You can also download directly here on MCPEDL, though it may be a bit harder to ensure you're selecting the right version.

-**Important:** Only download from the sources listed below (or here on MCPEDL).
+**Important:** Only download from CurseForge, the official MCPEDL page, or our official GitHub repo.
 Other sites may host *unofficial, outdated, or unsafe copies* that could contain malware or break your game.

-### 📦 On [CurseForge][curseforge-dl] (primary)
+### 📦 On [CurseForge][curseforge-dl]

 If you're on mobile, switch to "Desktop Mode" so the download button appears.
 Then:

-1. Click "Filter By" (on the left)
+1. Click **"Filter By"** (on the left)
 2. Select your Minecraft version
 3. Pick the matching add-on release
-4. Click "Download" (the middle button, not the one on the far right)
+4. Click **"Download"** (the middle button, not the one on the far right)

-### 📦 On [GitHub][github-dl] (mirror)

-Each release lists the Minecraft versions it was tested with, like:

-`Tested with Minecraft: 1.21.80, 1.21.81/82, 1.21.90, 1.21.92`

-If your Minecraft version is listed, that's the one you want.
-Then:

-1. Open the "Assets" section
-2. Download either the `.zip` or `.mcpack` file

-### 📦 On [My Website][website-dl] (alternative)

-If CurseForge didn't work and GitHub feels a bit clunky, you can use this simpler alternative:

-1. Find your Minecraft version
-2. Click the link beside it

-The download links go directly to GitHub.
-No ads or redirects.

 ## 🧱 Version Compatibility